Magnic0/Magnic0/README.md

 - 🔭 Working as a Freelancer Front-end Developer

-- 🌱 I have a solid knowledge of HTML, CSS and am learning JavaScript, aiming to be a ReactJS developer
+- 🌱 I have a solid knowledge of HTML, CSS and am learning JavaScript and ReactJS

 - 📫 You can contact me by sending an email to: nicolsoliverg@gmail.com